-This work experience course of supervised employment is designed to assist students to acquire career awareness, work habits, attitudes and skills related to the student's college major while working under the supervision of an attorney in a law office, government agency, or other legal setting.
-The combined credit for all 270 courses may not
+This work experience course of supervised employment is designed to assist students to acquire career awareness, work habits, attitudes and skills related to the student's college major while working under the supervision of an attorney in a law

-290 Independent Study 3-9 hours other, 1-3 units Letter Grade or Pass/No Pass Option
+3-9 hours other, 1-3 units Letter Grade or Pass/No Pass Option

-Limitation on Enrollment: Must obtain an Add Code (Permission number) from the instructor for enrollment.
+Limitation on Enrollment: Must obtain a Permission number from the instructor for enrollment.
 This course is not open to students with previous credit for LEGL Legal Assistant 290.